robinhayward/roadar/README.md

 - Maybe we don't need anything like this and humans just need be better at looking out for each other on the roads but sharing it can't do any harm.
 - Smartphones are not what we want drivers looking at when they should be driving.
 Remember the phone in this example is ideally used as an interim for another device.
 Don't discount the capabilities of a phone here, it's too much computing power most people have to ignore.
 - This is just an experiment and something I see might work and improve safety.
 There may be better ideas from people that don't include technology or do and have thought of better things than I have, this is just my attempt.
+- This could also take the stance of keeping everything powered by an app and additional devices that link with the phones via Bluetooth and the phones handle all the communications but again, that assumes everyone with a bike, has a smartphone.

 ## How do I use the demo app?